 Factor in kids

 If children will be attending the potluck, consider their smaller appetites.
 You may need to adjust portions accordingly.
-And have some very basic dishes for picky eaters, including a simple dessert that is guaranteed to appeal to them.
+And have some very basic dishes for picky eaters, including a simple dessert guaranteed to appeal to them.

 Communicate with other contributors